Header Banner

-How To: Play "Oh!
+How to Play "Oh!
 Susannah" on the ukulele

 Ukulele Mike shows his viewers how simple it can be to play "Oh, Susannah" on the ukulele.
 According to Mike, "Oh, Susannah" is an old classic story song.
 This means that it is a song that has been handed down that tells a story and doesn't just throw words together because they sound nice.